FAQs for potential BSN applicants

 I went to college outside of the U.S. Do you need my transcripts?

 Yes.
 Foreign transcripts must be reviewed by an approved credential evaluation service, and that report is submitted to the UW Tacoma Admissions office for an evaluation of transfer credits.
 The Admissions office will need official transcripts from each school, along with a translation if the transcript is not in English, and a course-by-course evaluation from the American Association of Collegiate Registrars and Admissions Officers (AACRAO) or a National Association of Credential Evaluation Services (NACES) approved educational credentialing service such as WES or FIS.

 I was educated outside the U.S. How is English proficiency documented?

 You need to have successfully completed two transferable English composition classes.
-See the English proficiency requirements for transfer students on the International Student Services website for details.
+See the English proficiency requirements for transfer students on the Admissions Webpage for details.

 My nursing education was outside the U.S. Can that substitute for the NCLEX?

 No. The state of Washington has a process for licensing RNs who have passed the NCLEX in other countries.
 Please see the Washington State Department of Health's website, and click the link to "Examination Application" for those trained outside the U.S. Again, you would need to be licensed as a Registered Nurse in the state of Washington to be admissible to the UW Tacoma RN to BSN program.